rpicard/explore-flask/12-handling_users.md

 serializer = URLSafeTimedSerializer(app.config["SECRET_KEY"])
 ```

-Now we can use that serializer to generate a confirmation token.
+Now we can use that serializer to generate a confirmation token when a user gives us their email address.

-{ HOW DO PEOPLE IMPLEMENT THE EMAIL SENDING? }

 ## Storing passwords